It's the Mad Hatters !

 With an incredible late-season run, the Medicine Hat Mad Hatters captured the pennant in the inaugural season of the Western Canada Baseball League

 Riding the arms of Ralph Works (left) and George Hollis, the Hatters won 18 of their last 19 games (the other was a tie) to finish well ahead of the runner-up Edmonton Capitals.
 During the streak, Works, the right-hander, won eight times, Lefty Hollis registered six wins.
-Works led all pitchers with 27 wins and was the leading hitter with a .341 average but did not acquire enough at bats to qualify for the batting title.
+Works led all pitchers with 27 wins and was the leading hitter with a .341 average.

 Western Canada's participation in organized ball goes back to 1907 when four Alberta clubs -- Edmonton Capitals/Legislators, Calgary Bronchos, Lethbridge Miners and Medicine Hat Hatters -- formed the Western Canada League.

 The loop lasted just one season but returned in 1909 with eight teams, expanding to Saskatchewan with the Regina Bonepilers and Moose Jaw Robin Hoods and Manitoba for the Winnipeg Maroons and Brandon Angels.

 This basic model continued for three summers, with Saskatoon replacing Medicine Hat in 1910 and Lethbridge and Regina dropping out in 1911.

 Only a four-team Alberta league survived in 1912 before a resumption of the Western Canada circuit in 1913-1914.

 The First World War put baseball on hold until 1919 when four franchises - Moose Jaw, Regina, Saskatoon and Winnipeg - competed.
 The Alberta teams, Calgary and Edmonton, were back in 1920 to make it a six-team loop.
 It last just two seasons.